Self-publishing may be an inexpensive way to publish a book. But you always need to proofread your book.

 Professional proofreading is expensive

-Engaging a reliable and professional proofreader or editor, while a wise move, is far from inexpensive.
+Hiring a reliable and professional proofreader or editor, while a wise move, is expensive.

-However, our brains are programmed in an odd way that can make it difficult to find errors in our own writing.
+However, our brains function in an odd way that can make it difficult to find errors in our writing.

-How to make a start on your first self edit and proofread
+How to start your first self-edit and proofread

-A thorough check with your word processor’s spellchecker is the obvious place to start.
+A thorough check with your word processor’s spellchecker is the obvious place to begin.

-Make sure your document is set to your desired form of English.
-Analyse each found word carefully and not just skip through quickly.
+Make sure you set your document to your desired form of English.
+Analyze each found word carefully, and don’t just skip through your text quickly.